 Mauritius Bucket List: Amazing Places to Visit in Mauritius

 Mauritius is an island nation located off the coast of Eastern Africa.
-The nation has been a premium travel destination for many decades, competing with the Maldives, the Cook Islands, Hawaii, and Seychelles.
+For many decades, the nation has been a premium travel destination, competing with the Maldives, the Cook Islands, Hawaii, and Seychelles.

-The main islands in the nation are Mauritius and Rodrigues, but there are numerous smaller, outer islands that form the Mascarene Islands.
+The main islands in the nation are Mauritius and Rodrigues, but numerous smaller, outer islands form the Mascarene Islands.

-Mauritius is a paradise on earth, with incredible silver beaches, amazing blue water, UNESCO World Heritage Sites, gently sloping landscape with eucalyptus and ebony, and many more attractions packed in the small islands.
-The list below comprises ideas of what you can do and see in Mauritius.
+Mauritius is a paradise on earth, with incredible silver beaches, excellent blue water, UNESCO World Heritage Sites, a gently sloping landscape with eucalyptus and ebony, and many more attractions packed in the small islands.
+The list below comprises what you can do and see in Mauritius.

 Explore Port Louis

-You will land in Port Louis, the capital, and a populous city in Mauritius.
+You will land in Port Louis, Mauritius’s capital and a populous city.
 This seaport city has many things to do and see that it can cover more than a day.

 The bazaar or central market, for example, is a beautiful place to visit and interact with the locals.
 You can buy fresh fruits and vegetables, local spices, foods, souvenirs, crafts, artworks, etc.

-The city also has a theater where you can watch some live performances in the evening.
+The city also has a theater to watch some live performances in the evening.

 Visit China Town